FILTER EFFICIENCY

 PARTICLES AND RELATIVE MICRON SIZE

-Particles are generated or become airborne with everyday human, commercial and industrial activity.
-In the post-pandemic environment, this has become a significant issue to protect individuals and keep everyone safe when at home, work or in the greater community.
+Particles are generated or become airborne through everyday human, commercial, and industrial activity, making filter efficiency a critical factor in maintaining clean and safe air.
+In the post-pandemic environment, this concern has grown significantly as individuals seek to protect themselves at home, at work, and within the broader community.

-Airborne particles are generally measured in microns (millionths of a meter) and vary in size depending on the source.
-A strand of human hair, which is considered between 50 and 150 microns, is a good reference point when considering the relative size of large and small airborne particles.
+Airborne particles are typically measured in microns (millionths of a meter) and vary in size depending on their source.
+A strand of human hair—ranging between 50 and 150 microns—offers a useful comparison when considering the relative size of large and small airborne particles.

 Why be concerned about the size of the above particles?